-Well, I want to take that once step further and tell you that good content is king.
+Well, I want to take that one step further and tell you that good content is king.

 This content could come in the form of a list, infographic, local news piece, etc.

-A good place to start on your content journey would be to see what your competition is doing.
+An excellent place to start on your content journey would be to see what your competition is doing.
 If they are writing on a particular subject, then there is a good chance that you should be covering it.
-You have to think outside of the box and cover a different angle on the content.
+You have to think outside of the box and include a different angle on the content.

-Finding out what works for businesses in the top spot is a good way to supercharge your content efforts.
+Finding out what works for businesses in the top spot is an excellent way to supercharge your content efforts.
 Before you begin the competition, remember that the best content wins.
 If you are competing for the top spot with someone, make sure that your content is better than theirs.
 Otherwise, it will be a wasted effort.

 This leads me to my next point.

 You Need to Know Your Ideal Target Customer

 I’ll tell you the secret to better promotion for your content.